apache/superset/docs/installation.rst

 It is also possible to pass a custom cache initialization function in the config to handle additional caching use cases.
-The function must return an object that is compatible with the `Flask-Cache <https://pythonhosted.org/Flask-Cache/>`_ API.
+The function must return an object that is compatible with the `Flask-Caching <https://flask-caching.readthedocs.io/>`_ API.

 .. code-block:: python